leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cornealedema-treatment_surgical-cornearefractive_44
 - Is corneal transplant surgery Medisave-claimable?
+- Is cornea transplant covered by medisave
+- How much does corneal transplant cost
+- can sponsor corneal transplant
+- who pays for my new cornea
 - How can I pay for corneal edema surgery?
 - Is corneal edema surgery subsidized?
 - Who can claim Medisave for corneal edema surgery?